 If you’re not a U.S. citizen, visit this link will help you determine which documents you’ll need to present in order to update your name with the SSA.

 You’ll receive a Social Security card in the mail in about two weeks with your new name.

 While it’s tempting to avoid the hassle of visiting a government office and simply mail your application in, we recommend visiting the SSA office in person.
-This way there’s zero chance of you losing your driver’s license, passport, birth certificate, divorce decree or other very important personal documents in the mail.
+This way there’s zero chance of you losing your driver’s license, passport, birth certificate, divorce decree, or other very important personal documents in the mail.
 If your mail gets lost there’s nothing you can do.
-So we think it’s best to plan it safe.
+So we think it’s best to play it safe.

 Learn more about changing your name with the SSA by visiting our Social Security Name Change Guide.